Description of the Demonstrator

 The climate and precipitation regime are Mediterranean, with two wet seasons (March-May and September-December) and two dry seasons (January-February and June-August).
 This highly seasonal rainfall results in a highly seasonal flow regime, as there are no important flow regulation structures present in the basin.
 Consequently, flash floods may occur during spring and fall, whereas in the summer the final reach of the river remains completely dry.

 There are 16 historic flooding events on the record; the last one in 1982, when more than 1.000 m³/s were measured at the river mouth and water depth in Hostalric reached 5 m.
-Vulnerable activities are found in flood prone areas as the middle part of the basin is highly industrialized and the delta is a popular tourist spot where diferent camp sites are located.
+Vulnerable activities are found in flood-prone areas as the middle part of the basin is highly industrialized and the delta is a popular tourist spot where different campsites are located.